CyberMiles/tim-research/tools_for_dapp_developers/tools_for_dapp_developers.md

 # Tools for dApp Developers

 ## User Interfaces
 One key component of a decentralized application, is its user interface.
 An interfaces can take the form of a native application, a web application or command line program.
 These days most desktop, mobile and web applications offer responsive user-friendly interfaces with very good usability.

 But what about decentralized blockchain applications (dApps)?

-dApps provide usability and functionality above just sending transactions in the command line.
-Let's explore the possibilities of dApps.
-Firstly, let's compare and contrast the potential types of dApp platforms.
+dApps have the potential to provide functionality and usability which far outstrips the traditional blockchain command line.
+The dApp ecosystem still has many limitations and trade-offs.
+This document compares and contrasts the different dApp platforms and dives into pressing issues of security, scalability and so forth.

 ### Native Applcations (mobile and desktop)